 Help produce the online magazine Reporting Morocco.

-You’ll write articles, engage in social media, post news of the day, and work as a photo editor.
-This experience will be a great résumé builder.
+You’ll write articles, manage social media channels, post news of the day, and work as a photo editor.
+This experience will be a great résumé builder, and the magazine will be a great showcase for your work.

-Go on a six-day excursion to 14th-century imperial cities Meknes and Fes, the High Atlas Mountains, and Marrakech.
+Go on a six-day excursion to Marrakech, the High Atlas Mountains, and beyond.

 Critical Global Issue of Study